-One of the most common issues that drivers often face is, to be more accurate: battery acid and how to deal with it.
-Many beginners and even experienced motorists quite often ask such questions: What is battery acid?
+One of the most common issues that drivers often face isThis is largely due to battery acid, but not everyone knows how to deal with it.
+Many beginner drivers and even experienced motorists quite often ask such questions as: What is battery acid?
 Where to buy battery acid?
 How to clean battery acid?
 How to remove battery acid?
 In this article, we will answer these and many other questions.

 There is liquid inside the sealed lead acid battery.
 Some people think it is water, some of them think it is sulfuric acid.
-But neither of them is right because this liquid includes both water (50-70%) and acid (30-50%).
-This liquor is called “electrolyte”.
-On an average a mole fraction of Acid is 29-32% of sulfuric acid, density is 1.25-1.28 kg/L and concentration of 4.2-5 mol/L, a Ph of battery acid is about 0.8.
+But neither is right because this liquid includes both water (50-70%) and acid (30-50%).
+This liquor is called an “electrolyte”.
+On average a mole fraction of Acid is 29-32% of sulfuric acid, density is 1.25-1.28 kg/L and concentration of 4.2-5 mol/L, a Ph of battery acid is about 0.8.

 The electrolyte is usually used in the sealed lead acid battery.
 But there is one more type, in which the sulfuric acid is normally used.
 It is a gel battery.

-More details about the battery acid
+More details about battery acid

 How to deal with the acid correctly